 “The key is to recognise and acknowledge our mental health needs.
 Get it out in the open.
-Create a culture which says it’s OK to take a break, it’s OK to say you’re not OK, and one that celebrates the mental wellbeing of your employees.
+Create a culture that says it’s ok to take a break, it’s ok to say you’re not ok, and one that celebrates the mental wellbeing of your employees.
 Engaged employees are our number one asset – and without them, our company won’t succeed.”

 “The benefits of getting to know your employees, their lives and struggles cannot be underestimated.
 Taking the time to ensure you are treating your team well and that they are comfortable in their jobs will help ensure they will put the extra effort into their day jobs and should result in better cohesion throughout the company – all of which helps to relieve stress.”

 “There can be many contributing factors to stress in the workplace and understanding these issues is key for employers in order to manage them.”